walski/salzburg-box/README.md

 * Git

-* SQLite3, MySQL, and Postgres
+* SQLite3, MySQL, and Postgres, memcached, redis

 * RVM (with ruby 1.9.3 and 1.8.7, JRuby and REE installed)